MicrosoftDocs/appcenter-docs/docs/diagnostics/upload-crashes-ui.md

 3. On the right top corner of page, click the three dots in the upper-right corner.
 4. Select **Upload Crash Log**.
 5. In the Crash Upload Dialog, follow the wizard to upload your crash report.
-6. Once your report is successfully uploaded, you will see confirmation message.
+6. Once your report is successfully uploaded, you will see a confirmation message.

 Please allow some time for the report to be processed for symbolication.
 The crash report will appear in the Diagnostics UI after it's processed.